giantswarm/docs/src/content/general/organizations/index.md

 For each organization there is a namespace in the management cluster.
 The namespace is named after the organization CR name, prefixed with `org-`.

 For example, for an organization `acme`, there is the defining organization CR named `acme`.
-In addition, cluster-operator ensures the existence of the namespace `org-acme` in the management cluster.
+In addition, organization-operator ensures the existence of the namespace `org-acme` in the management cluster.

 We recommend to place all resources to be owned by an organization into the organization's namespace.
 Our user interfaces will work towards supporting this as a default.